-The classteacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
-If further support or advise is required the classteacher can liaise with the SENCo.
+The Classteacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
+If further support is required the Classteacher can liaise with the SENCo or Inclusion Manager for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.

-The school also has members of the support staff who are trained to be an ELSA (Emotional Literacy Support Assistant).
-They works under the direction of the Inclusion Manager to run sessions to support some children who have difficulties in this area e.g. interacting with peers, developing social skills, problems at home.
+The school also has a member of the support staff who is trained to be an ELSA (Emotional Literacy Support Assistant).
+She works under the direction of the SENCo to run weekly sessions to support some children who have difficulties in this area e.g. interacting with peers, developing social skills, problems at home.